john-kurkowski/tldextract/README.md

 pip install -e 'git://github.com/john-kurkowski/tldextract.git#egg=tldextract'
 ```

-## Note about caching
+## How-to Guides

+### How to manage caching

 Beware when first calling `tldextract`, it updates its TLD list with a live HTTP
 request.
-This updated TLD set is usually cached indefinitely in `$HOME/.cache/python-tldextract`.
+This updated TLD set is usually cached indefinitely in
-To control the cache's location, set the `TLDEXTRACT_CACHE` environment variable or set the
+`$HOME/.cache/python-tldextract`.
+To control the cache's location, set the
-`cache_dir` path when constructing a `TLDExtract`.
+`TLDEXTRACT_CACHE` environment variable or set the `cache_dir` path when
+constructing a `TLDExtract`.

-(Arguably runtime bootstrapping like that shouldn't be the default behavior,
-like for production systems.
-But I want you to have the latest TLDs, especially
-when I haven't kept this code up to date.)
+**For production systems:** Consider disabling live HTTP fetching to avoid
+runtime dependencies.

 ```python
 # extract callable that falls back to the included TLD snapshot, no live HTTP fetching